• Skip to primary navigation

 *Let the eggplant and zucchini cool before chopping.

-While the roasted vegetables are cooling put the dressing for my Sicilian Caponata together.
+While the roasted vegetables are cooling, put the dressing for my homemade Caponata together.

 dressing for recipe

-Blend the vinegar, olive oil, salt, red pepper flakes and just a bit of sugar together to make the dressing for the caponata,
+Blend the vinegar, olive oil, salt, red pepper flakes, and just a touch of sugar to make the eggplant caponata dressing.

 ingredients in a large glass bowl

-• Place the chopped vegetables, olives and capers in a large mixing bowl.
+• Place the chopped vegetables, eggplant pieces olives, and capers in a large mixing bowl.

 • Add the dressing to the mixture and mix together.

-Don’t be tempted to use tomato sauce, crushed tomatoes or tomato paste to make this dish.
-You’ll end up with more of a salsa than caponata and trust me, you won’t be happy with the results.
+Don’t be tempted to make this dish with tomato sauce, crushed tomatoes, or tomato paste.
+You’ll end up with more of a salsa than caponata, and trust me, you won’t be happy with the results.

 basil and parsley added to vmixture

-Add the chopped Italian parsley and chopped fresh basil to the vegetable mixture and blend together.
+Add the chopped fresh herbs to the vegetable mixture and blend together.

 sicilian caponata in a glass bowl

-If there is any left after the first day, you’ll find that my Sicilian Caponata tastes even better the next day when the flavors have a chance to come together.
-If you have time make this a day before you need it.
+If there is any left after the first day, you’ll find that my Sicilian Eggplant Caponata tastes even better the next day when the bold flavors have a chance to come together.
+If you have time, make this a day before you need it, the capanota’s flavors will be even better!

 italian meats and cheese with Caponata on a section of a baguette with the top on the side

-One of my favorite uses for Sicilian Caponata is as a spread on Italian meat sandwiches…OMG delicious!
+One of my favorite uses for Eggplant Caponata is as a spread on Italian meat sandwiches…OMG delicious!
+This is one of my favorite eggplant recipes, and I promise my easy recipe is sure to be a hit with your family!

 Recipe FAQ’s